 Source Code: Github

-circumference at 45 degree to the plane of the wheel, parallel to axis of rotation.
-By rotating different wheels in different direction, the vehicle can be moved in different directions like forward, backward, left, right, diagonally.
+circumference at 45 degrees to the plane of the wheel, parallel to the axis of rotation.
+By rotating different wheels in a different direction, the vehicle can be moved in different directions like forward, backward, left, right, diagonally.

-Also I have an ultrasonic sensor attached to it which indicates the robot when to stop in order to avoid an obstacles.
-How an ultrasonic sensor works is, it convertultrasoundwaves toelectrical signalsor vice versa.
+Also, I have an ultrasonic sensor attached to it which indicates the robot when to stop in order to avoid obstacles.
+How an ultrasonic sensor works is that it converts ultrasound waves to electrical signals or vice versa.
 The trigger pin emits a wave and echo pin receives it.
-With the distance formula using speed of sound and the time it can be calculated how far the object is for an obstacle.
+With the distance formula using the speed of sound and the time it can be calculated how far the object is for an obstacle.
 I made a mount for the sensor.

-For my starter project I put together a voice changer from the Vellman-kit’s MK171 voice changer kit.
+For my starter project, I put together a voice changer from the Velleman-kit’s MK171 voice changer kit.

 One important component of this project is it’s ICs, integrated circuit, which is a set of electronic circuits on a small plate, which is made out of semiconductor materials.
 This makes a circuit much smaller.
 In this project, I used 2 ICs-HT8950 voice modulator and LM386 amplifier.
 HT8950 is the component which has several steps to shift frequencies to make an input from a microphone have a dramatic change in the output such as robot voice, high-low pitch, and vibrato.
 LM386 is a low voltage audio power amplifier.
 It takes the output from HT8950 and processes it and delivers it to the speaker, which is the final output mode.